 After the hearing, Bildstein told THUMP he took the SLA's words to heart: "We'd made missteps, which we readily own.
 We're very grateful to be in this position."

 He added that while closing at 4.30 AM was not part of the original plan, Cityfox would adapt: "We're already mulling over ideas of how we'll adjust elements of summer programming and production so that an audience will be fulfilled, same as for an event that goes until 6 AM."

 Back at the Mirage, a few days after the SLA approved the liquor license, the sunlight reflects off the wet asphalt as Singh rolls up in an Uber.
 It's been raining all day, but the deluge has finally stopped, and a bright blue sky is criss-crossed by strings of tiny round clouds.

 Singh is visibly lighter on his feet as he gestures towards various parts of the cavernous venue, detailing design ideas and name-dropping potential event headliners.
-He describes his reaction to the SLA's approval of the license, which he and Bildstein celebrated over drinks at One Stop Beer Shop before Singh finally went home to get some rest.
+He describes his reaction to the SLA's approval of the license, which he and Bildstein along the rest of the Cityfox team celebrated over drinks at One Stop Beer Shop before Singh finally went home to get some rest.